dev-xiligroup/wp-child-themes/README.md

 This folder contains sources of 2 multilingual child themes of bundled (embedded) themes of WordPress install.

 The twentyfourteen-xili (v.
-1.1.0) is visible at http://2014.extend.xiligroup.org
+1.1.2) is visible at http://2014.extend.xiligroup.org

 The twentythirteen-xili (v.
-1.2.0) is visible at http://2013.extend.xiligroup.org
+1.2.2) is visible at http://2013.extend.xiligroup.org

 *Prerequisites* :

 WordPress 3.9.1 and updated twentyfourteen and twentythirteen

-xili-language version 2.12.0 (with new theme-multilingual-classes and more...)
+xili-language version 2.15.0 (with new theme-multilingual-classes and custom flags in media library)

 xili-language plugin must be activated.